pop/pop.github.io/content/crypto/garbled-circuits.rst

     To read all of the posts, check out the 'Independent Crypto' tag.

 Let's imagine you are a billionaire.
-You want to know if you have more money than your billionaire friend Bob, but for some reason it's *very* faux pas to let anybody how much money you have, even your good friend Bob.
+You want to know if you have more money than your billionaire friend Bob, but for some reason it's *very* faux pas to let anybody know how much money you have, even your good friend Bob.

 But you're a billionaire!
 You're not used to the phrase "that isn't possible".